Polariton-Enhanced Exciton Transport: Application to Ring Pump Geometry

 First, a fairly simple adjustment can be made to the reported exciton-exciton interaction ($g_\mathrm{xx}$) strength by considering the corrected detuning.
 The polariton-polariton interaction strength ($g_\mathrm{pp}$) can be related to the exciton-exciton interaction by the exciton fraction ($f_\mathrm{exc}$) of the polaritons of interest:

 Additionally, the value for $g_\mathrm{pp}$ can be written as the ratio of the energy shift to the polariton density.
-The polariton density is found by relating the total number of emitted photons to the LP lifetime, which is in turn related to the cavity fraction ($f_\mathrm{cav}$) of the polaritons of interest (see the main text).
+The polariton density is found by relating the total number of emitted photons to the LP lifetime, which is in turn related to the cavity fraction ($f_\mathrm{cav}$) of the polaritons of interest (see Section \ref{sec:data}).
 Putting it all together gives

 where $\Delta E$ is the energy blue shift, $n_\mathrm{pol}$ is the polariton density, $n_\mathrm{ph}$ is the emitted photon density, $\Delta t$ is the integration time for photon detection, $\tau_\mathrm{pol}$ is the polariton lifetime, and $\tau_\mathrm{cav}$ is the cavity lifetime.
 Now if we consider a correction to the cavity and exciton fractions, and combine Equations \ref{eq:gppTOgxx} and \ref{eq:gettingGpp}, a corrected exciton-exciton interaction strength $g_\mathrm{xx}'$ can be expressed as